 You will have to reduce your physical activity

 Moderate exercise is recognised as an important element in maintaining general health and wellbeing for everyone, including people with MS. However, many people do not exercise on a regular basis and some people with MS face additional barriers.
 For example, the symptoms of MS may make some activities more difficult or require a different approach, but there are organisations which offer information and ideas on a range of activities from competitive sports to more leisurely pursuits.
-There are also exercises which can be done sitting or lying down.
+Also, we have developed a set of exercises which can be done sitting or lying down.

 You shouldn't have children